 After sustaining construction accident injuries, you may find a lot of responsibilities are suddenly on your shoulders.
 Recovering from severe injuries and still providing for yourself and anyone else who depends on you can become difficult.
 You shouldn’t have to bear the burden of the consequences of a construction accident that wasn’t your fault.
 If you’ve been injured on-the-job and are ready to find out about your rights and legal options, our construction accident lawyers may be able to provide answers.

-A Philadelphia construction accident attorney from Shrager & Sachs can help you with your case and fight for you to get justice.
+A Philadelphia construction accident lawyer from Shrager & Sachs can help you with your case and fight for you to get justice.
 When you meet with us for a free case evaluation, we’ll go over the facts of your case, how you were hurt, and talk about the ways you can move forward.

 When we’re representing you, we can help you recover compensation for your medical expenses, lost wages, pain and suffering, and more.
-Our lawyers know the many losses that a construction accident can cause.
+Our construction accident lawyers know the many losses that a construction accident can cause.
 We’re here to offer our expertise and help guide you through the legal process.
 You can trust our attorneys to file your paperwork correctly and on time.